artsy/README/resources/mobile/learning-group/session-four.md

 </details>

-- How does a parameters on the Objective-C view controller `init` method get sent to the React component hierarchy as a prop?
+- How does a parameter on the Objective-C view controller `init` method get sent to the React component hierarchy as a prop?

 <details>